Coinemy/coapy/doc/domain.rst

   .. note::

-     :coapsect:`4.8.2` and :coapsect:`4.7` which together imply the concept of an expiration time for message transmission leave the expiration for non-confirmable messages undefined.
-The text above provides values based on the principles underlying the defined expiration for confirmable messages.  not
+     :coapsect:`4.8.2` and :coapsect:`4.7` together imply the concept of an expiration time for message transmission, but leave the expiration for non-confirmable messages undefined.
+The text above provides values based on the principles underlying the defined expiration for confirmable messages.

 * A message transmission is :dfn:`resolved` once its disposition is determined to be `success` or `failure`.
 Prior to that point the